-3. Exceptional Student Education Programs
+3. ESE Programs

 - a.
-Students receiving exceptional education service are reported in ESE for the full day.
-Therefore, all Basic, Career Education, and At-Risk teachers with ESE students in their classes will be reported as ESE in proportion to the number of ESE students to all students in their classes (period by period). - b.
+Students receiving exceptional education services are reported in ESE for the full day.
+Therefore, all teachers instructing Basic, Career Education, and At-Risk programs who have ESE students in their classes will be reported as ESE in proportion to the number of ESE students to all students in their classes (period by period). - b.
 All ESE teaching personnel (team teachers, co-teachers, facilitators, consulting teachers, and lab teachers) will be reported as ESE direct costs.